A Nonlocal diffusion model with $H^1$ convergence for Dirichlet Boundary

 \section{Conclusion}

-In this work, we propose a nonlocal model to enforce the local Dirichlet boundary condition on Poisson equations and Helmholtz equations.
-Based on the point integral method, we prove the well-posedness of our model and its optimal first order convergence in $H^1$ norm.
-Our results can be naturally extended to manifold, and we leave it as future work.
+In this work, we propose a nonlocal model to enforce the local Dirichlet boundary condition on Poisson equations.
+We prove the well-posedness of the proposed model and the first order convergence in $H^1$ norm.
+Our model provides a general framework to handle Dirichlet boundary condition for nonlocal diffusion problem with smooth domain in any dimension.
+The nonlocal model and the analysis can be naturally extended to manifold also.
+The convergence rate of the proposed nonlocal model is first order in $H^1$ norm which is not optimal (second order).
+We are also working on the nonlocal diffusion model with optimal convergence rate for Dirichlet boundary condition.
+The results will be reported in the future paper.